 What I'm Telling My Clients Right Now

-If you're buying: This is the most favorable market for single-family home buyers since before the pandemic.
-You have selection, time to make decisions, and room to negotiate.
-With insurance costs dropping and rates forecast to ease later this year, total cost of ownership is trending in your favor.
+Buyers face the most favorable single-family market since before the pandemic.
+Selection is wider, decision timelines are longer, and there's room to negotiate price.
+With insurance costs dropping and rates forecast to ease later this year, total cost of ownership is trending in the buyer's favor.
 Read more on selling strategy to understand the competitive landscape.

-If you're selling: Well-priced homes in desirable neighborhoods are still trading at strong numbers.
-The key is pricing correctly on day one.
+Well-priced homes in desirable neighborhoods are still trading at strong numbers.
+Pricing correctly on day one is the key for any seller.
 Homes priced right are moving in 31 to 48 days across most areas.
-The market is rewarding realistic sellers with solid outcomes.
+Sellers who set realistic numbers are walking away with solid outcomes.

-If you're investing: Watch the insurance story.
-The Citizens rate cut (14% in Miami-Dade) and return of 17 private carriers will reduce ownership costs over the next 12--18 months.
-That changes the math on rental yields.
-For single-family specifically: Kendall ($1.01M median, 31-day absorption) offers the strongest volume-to-value ratio.
-South Miami ($1.37M, 46 days) is the sleeper: walkable, well-located, and moving fast.
+The insurance story is the one to watch on the investment side.
+The Citizens rate cut (14% in Miami-Dade) and return of 17 private carriers will pull ownership costs down over the next 12-18 months, and that changes the math on rental yields.
+On the single-family side specifically, Kendall ($1.01M median, 31-day absorption) is the strongest volume-to-value play.
+South Miami ($1.37M, 46 days) is the sleeper: walkable, well-located, moving fast.
 Learn more about rental property investment in Miami.

 The Bottom Line

-Miami-Dade's single-family home market in Q1 2026 is healthy and active.
-County-wide dollar volume jumped 15.6%, luxury home sales above $1M surged over 21%, and neighborhoods like Coconut Grove and Pinecrest are posting meaningful price appreciation.
-The broader market is normalizing toward balance, which is good news for both buyers (more choice, less pressure) and sellers (sustained demand at realistic prices).
-Insurance relief and potential rate drops later this year could add further momentum heading into Q3 and Q4.
+The Miami-Dade single-family market in Q1 2026 is healthy and active.
+County-wide dollar volume jumped 15.6%, sales above $1M climbed over 21%, and neighborhoods like Coconut Grove and Pinecrest are posting meaningful price appreciation.
+The broader market is normalizing toward balance: buyers have more choice and less pressure, sellers have sustained demand at realistic prices.
+Insurance relief and potential rate drops later this year could add momentum heading into Q3 and Q4.

 Sources